-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 — Scheana Marie Shay (@scheanamarie) January 24, 2017

 Katie had something to say about that.
-She told Scheana that saying that she had a “drinking problem” was the same thing.
+She told Scheana that saying she had a “drinking problem” was the same thing.
 Katie told Scheana that she knows her better than that.

 Katie added that when she has a problem with someone, she reacts the same way with or without alcohol.

-“again, if I have a problem with someone it’s the same problem with or without alcohol”
+“again, if I have a problem with someone it’s the same problem with or without alcohol.”

 When another viewer gave his opinion that Katie drinks to get drunk, Katie said that she does not.